ClaudioMerola/HFServerEventsV2/README.md

 <br/>

-The script expects the installation files from ElasticSearch, Kibana and WinLogBeats are present on the C: drive (any folder) in the server:
+The script expects the installation files from ElasticSearch, Kibana and WinLogBeats are present on the C: drive (at any folder) in the server:

 ![alt text](https://github.com/ClaudioMerola/HFServerEventsV2/raw/master/Docs/img/Install.png)

 <br/>

-- Windows Server
+- Windows Server (I used Windows Server 2019 on the testing phase.
+But it should work on at least Windows Server 2012 R2)

 - ElasticSearch.
 (MSI Installer) can be downloaded from: https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-7.8.0.msi